xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-01-being-friends.md

-The friending process starts with one end point asking another for a "precense subscription" [Pidgin example][pidgin-ex] The two enpoints can be in any domains **my-thing@my-domain.com/resource_id** makes a friend request to **your-thing@your-domain.com/**
+The friending process starts with one end point asking another for a "precense subscription" [Pidgin example][pidgin-ex] The two enpoints can be in any domains **my-thing@my-domain.com/resource_id** makes a request to **your-thing@your-domain.com/**

 ##Confirm request

-The enpoint confirms the request and sends a "precense subscription" back to the originating peer
+The enpoint confirms the request so now we have a single sided subscription *my-thing* will recieve precense updates from *your-thing*.  *your-thing* now sends a "precense subscription" back to *my-thing* which inturn confirms the request.

 ##Dual subscription